Brighton: A Local’s Guide for 2024

 A Local’s Guide to Brighton

-After spending lots of time in Brighton (my husband was born and raised here), I’ve come up with what I think is the perfect day in Brighton.
+After spending lots of time in Brighton (my husband was born and raised here), I’ve come up with what I think is the perfect one day in Brighton.
 It includes excellent coffee shops, the best restaurants as well as awesome sunset spots.
 Plus, a whole lot more!

-Morning – wander the lanes and grab a coffee
+1. Wander the lanes and grab a coffee

 Stroll through the lanes early in the morning to catch these narrow, quirk-filled lanes at their finest.
 Pop by Snoopers Paradise at Kensington Gardens in the North Laines – a quirky treasure-filled department store that you can easily whisk away a few hours.
 Also worth a visit is The Duck House on 4 Union Street – in this fun store, you’ll find over 300 different types of imaginative rubber ducks.